Dave Aiken

 Bio

-Professor Schutz is a 2003 graduate of the College of Law and joined the faculty in 2006.
-During law school, he worked for Cline, Williams, Wright, Johnson, and Oldfather in Lincoln, Nebraska, and was the editor-in-chief of the Nebraska Law Review.
-After law school, Professor Schutz clerked for the Honorable C. Arlen Beam of the U.S. Court of Appeals for the Eighth Circuit until 2005.
-During the 2004-2005 academic year he also taught Legal Research and Writing at the College of Law as an adjunct instructor.
-During the 2005-2006 academic year he was a Visiting Lecturer in the Lawyering Program at the Cornell Law School.
-The product of a farm family in Elwood, Nebraska, Professor Schutz’s research interests include the often intertwined subjects of agricultural law, environmental and natural resources law, and state and local government.
-Professor Schutz has served as the chair of the AALS Section on Agricultural Law, is active in the American Agricultural Law Association, and is a frequent lecturer on agricultural and water law issues.
+Anthony Schutz is a 2003 graduate of the College of Law and joined the faculty in 2006.
+During law school, he worked for Cline, Williams, Wright, Johnson and Oldfather in Lincoln, Nebraska, and was the editor-in-chief of the Nebraska Law Review.
+After law school, Schutz clerked for 8th U.S. Circuit Court of Appeals Judge C. Arlen Beam.
+He has taught legal research and writing and was a visiting lecturer in the Lawyering Program at the Cornell Law School.
+The product of a farm family in Elwood, Nebraska, Schutz's research interests include the often-intertwined subjects of agricultural law, environmental and natural resources law and state and local government.
+He has served as the chair of the American Association of Law Schools Section on Agricultural Law, is active in the American Agricultural Law Association, and is a frequent lecturer on agricultural and water law issues.
+(Updated November 2024.)